Healthcare activities statistics - preventive services

 - Preventive services (hlth_prev)

-- Self-reported breast examination by X-ray by educational attainment level among women aged 50-69 (%) (hlth_ehis_pa7e)
+- Self-reported last breast examination by X-ray among women by age and educational attainment level (hlth_ehis_pa7e)

-- Self-reported cervical smear test by educational attainment level among women aged 20-69 (%) (hlth_ehis_pa8e)
+- Self-reported last cervical smear test among women by age and educational attainment level (hlth_ehis_pa8e)

-- Self-reported colorectal cancer screening test by sex, age and educational attainment level among people aged 50-74 (%) (hlth_ehis_pa5e)
+- Self-reported last colorectal cancer screening test by sex, age and educational attainment level (hlth_ehis_pa5e)